 UDP Port Monitor

-The UDP monitor in updu enables connectionless health checking by blasting a datagram string to an endpoint, bypassing the TCP handshake overhead and checking if your service answers back.
+The UDP monitor in updu enables connectionless health checks by sending a datagram to an endpoint and verifying that your service answers back, bypassing the TCP handshake.

 Configuration Options